Atom058/AtmelRC/README.md

 ## Fuses and selection of clock sources
 The ATTiny will run on the Internal PPL clock as clk(CPU).
 This will results in a nominal frequency of 16MHz, which is sufficient to be able to read the PWM input.
 The clock source is set by configuring the fuses of the microcontroller.

+The fuses are set to preserve EEPROM settings during chip-erase cycles.
+This means that the calibration settings stored in the EEPROM are not erased during a firmware update.

 Because the PWM signal is highly sensitive to differences, it is not guaranteed that the full output will be available.
 In order to ensure this, it can be a good idea to calibrate the internal ocillator of the chip.
 How to do this is explained in the datasheet of the microcontroller.
 In essence:

 * The system clock can be seen on the CLKI pin by configuring a fuse